Sakil-JU-CSE-28/Dhaka-Metro-Rail/README.md

-# SQA
-This project is for learning software Quality Assurance with hands-on experience.
+*This project is for learning software Quality Assurance with hands-on experience.*